nixworks/public/news/2009/01/9/index.md

 ##### MV
 ### [ The MV "Sirius Star", a supertanker seized in the world's largest hijacking, is released with 2000000 oilbbl of oil and all 25 crew members unharmed after a US$3 million ransom is paid. ](/news/2009/01/9/the-mv-sirius-star-a-supertanker-seized-in-the-world-s-largest-hijacking-is-released-with-2000000-oilbbl-of-oil-and-all-25-crew-members.md)
-_Context: $, ''Sirius Star'', MV, oil, oil tanker, ransom_
+_Context: ''Sirius Star'', MV, US$, oil, oil tanker, ransom_

 ##### Magnitude
 ### [ A 6.1-magnitude earthquake in northern Costa Rica kills 15 people and injures 32. ](/news/2009/01/9/a-6-1-magnitude-earthquake-in-northern-costa-rica-kills-15-people-and-injures-32.md)